EUCTechTopics/PSABM/.github/readme.md

 ### SDK Configuration for Authentication

-To use the SDK with your Apple Business Manager tenant, you must configure authentication by providing the required environment variables or using Azure Key Vault (or another vault) with the Microsoft.PowerShell.SecretManagement module.
+To use the SDK with your Apple Business Manager tenant, you must configure authentication by providing the required environment variables

 #### Option 1: Use Environment Variables